 'Demi is awake': Pop star ‘in stable condition’ after apparent overdose scare

-On the eve of a hotly anticipated string of tour dates, pop music superstar Demi Lovato has reportedly been hospitalized for an apparent overdose after being revived at her home with the opioid treatment drug Narcan.
+Demi Lovato is reportedly in "stable" condition after being hospitalized for an apparent overdose.
+She was revived at her Los Angeles home with the opioid treatment drug Narcan.

-According to multiple reports, law enforcement officials say the 25-year-old onetime Disney pop princess was rushed to a hospital in Los Angeles after she suffered from what appeared to be an overdose.

-TMZ initially reported that Lovato was taken to the hospital for what appeared to be an OD of heroin.
-However, the outlet is now reporting that wasn't the case.
+According to multiple reports, law enforcement officials say the 25-year-old former Disney pop princess was rushed to a hospital in Los Angeles after she suffered what appeared to be a drug overdose TMZ later reported that the star refused to tell parmedics what drugs may have caused the overdose and was not cooperative with EMTs when they arrived at her home on Tuesday morning.
+Though it was not revealed what drug caused the over dose, a source told the outlet and also confirmed to Fox News that "it's not heroin."

-In a statement to Variety, Lovato's rep said, “Demi is awake and with her family who want to express thanks to everyone for the love, prayers and support."
+There were also no drugs found at the scene and no charges pressed, according to the TMZ report.

 DEMI LOVATO HEROIN OVERDOSE REPORT SPARKS REACTIONS FROM CELEBRITIES: 'NO ONE IS MORE HONEST OR BRAVE'